Saadyu/samsung-riscv/README.md

 Welcome to the RISC-V Talent Development Program!
 This program is focused on understanding RISC-V architecture and using open-source tools for practical tasks.

 Participant Details
-Name: Saadyant P R
+Name: Saadyant P R/n
-College: Dayananda Sagar College of Engineering
+College: Dayananda Sagar College of Engineering/n
-Email: saadyant10@gmail.com
+Email: saadyant10@gmail.com/n
-GitHub Profile: Saadyu
+GitHub Profile: Saadyu/n

 Tasks
 Task 1: Calculate the Sum of Numbers from 1 to n